kurvidah/shm-streaming/README.md

 ### Database

-- MySQL is used as the database.
+- MariaDB is used as the database.
 The schema and seed data are located in the `db` directory:
   - `schema.sql`: Defines the database structure.
   - `seed.sql`: Inserts sample data for testing.